Uberspace/lab/source/guide_homeassistant.rst

   command=python -m homeassistant
   autostart=yes
   autorestart=yes
-  environment = PATH="/home/isabell/homeassistant/bin"
+  environment = PATH="%(ENV_HOME)s/homeassistant/bin"

 .. include:: includes/supervisord.rst

+If it's not in state RUNNING, check your configuration.

 Finishing installation
 ======================

-Now your homeassistant should be running and you can point your webbrowser to the configured domain in order to make the initial homeserver setup.
+Now Home Assistant should be running and you can point your webbrowser to the configured domain in order to make the initial homeserver setup.

 Best practices